-Angie Wilson mines seismic cultural shifts and the subtleties of consciousness in her textile-based sculpture and installations.
-Wilson uses yarn and light to draw on metaphors of weaving to illustrate phenomena of space and time.
+Angie Wilson is an interdisciplinary visual artist working in textile-based sculpture, installation, social practice, and interior design.
+She uses yarn and light to draw on metaphors of weaving to illustrate phenomena of space and time.
 She explores matter and light, connecting the external universe and the worlds within ourselves, creating constellations of stars in various states of explosion and formation, death and birth.
 Her work investigates the parallels between stars and our cells as well as the metaphors of string and fabric to describe the universe.

 Her participatory projects connect people to the experience of embodied art making - working through social justice issues in community through movement and making together.
 Her installations and exhibitions include community workshops that offer participants opportunities to come together to make art, dance, and dialogue about interconnectedness and about how our actions affect and impact one another.
 Wilson often collaborates with community arts organizations, local dancers, healers, musicians, and scientists to catalyze dynamic community conversations about universality, race, and gender.
 Wilson advocates that art, movement, and creativity can heal; Her projects encourage us to explore our power to create change in our communities.